What is R&D?

-The R&D Expense refers to spending related to research and development, in an effort to introduce new products or further develop their current offerings.
+The Research and Development (R&D) expense refers to spending related to funding internal initiatives around introducing new products or further developing their existing offerings.

-R&D, short for “research and development,” represents the costs associated with product innovation and the introduction of new products/services.
+R&D is an abbreviation for “research and development,” and represents the costs associated with product innovation and the introduction of new products/services.

 By re-investing a certain amount of earnings into R&D efforts, a company can remain ahead of its competition and thereby fend off any external threats (i.e. shifting industry trends).